eclipse-n4js/n4js/lsp-clients/n4js-vscode-extension/README.md

 ## N4JS

-N4JS is a general-purpose programming language based on ECMAScript Version 5, and ECMAScript 2015 is supported to a great extent.
+N4JS is a general-purpose programming language based on ECMAScript with several additional features.
 It adds a static type system as reliable as that of Java, but with the flexibility of JavaScript.
 The language provides built-in support for state-of-the-art programming paradigms such as dependency injection and test support.
 For more information about N4JS, please refer to the official [project home](https://www.eclipse.org/n4js/).